 At first, just a couple of orphans followed them.
 But after a few moments, the ladies realized the crowd had grown to more than a hundred strong.
 Some of them had weapons; others continued to scream and curse; and still others just silently watched.

 Reagan went over to her and got down on her knees.
 Valerie and the ghost orphans watched intently as the two of them began to converse.
-Reagan learned that the girl’s name was Elpida and that the lost soul living inside of her was that of a young girl as well; for the initial 4th-century war that had claimed the lives of the humans that would become ghost orphans had swept through her Greek city before she had even reached adolescence.
+Reagan learned that the girl’s name was Elpida, and that the lost soul living inside of her was that of a young girl as well, for the initial 4th-century war, that had claimed the lives of the humans who would become ghost orphans, had swept through her Greek city before she had even reached adolescence.